 0%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This description is essentially a placeholder with no substantive content.
-It names a broad category ('Code Documentation Analyzer' / 'Technical Documentation') but provides zero concrete actions, no natural trigger terms, and no guidance on when the skill should be selected.
-It would be nearly impossible for Claude to correctly choose this skill from a pool of alternatives.
+It names a broad domain ('Code Documentation Analyzer') but provides zero concrete actions, no natural trigger terms, no 'Use when' guidance, and nothing to distinguish it from other documentation-related skills.
+It appears to be auto-generated boilerplate rather than a thoughtfully crafted description.

 Suggestions

-Add specific concrete actions the skill performs, e.g., 'Analyzes code documentation coverage, identifies undocumented functions, generates docstrings and API reference docs.'
+Add specific concrete actions the skill performs, e.g., 'Analyzes code documentation coverage, identifies undocumented functions, generates docstrings, and evaluates documentation quality.'

-Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks to document code, add docstrings, generate API docs, check documentation coverage, or mentions README generation.'
+Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks to review documentation, add docstrings, check doc coverage, generate API docs, or improve code comments.'

 Remove the duplicate trigger term and replace with diverse natural keywords users would actually say, such as 'docstrings', 'API docs', 'code comments', 'README', 'JSDoc', 'documentation coverage'.